- We advise you to exercise normal safety precautions in Ireland.

 Civil unrest/political tensions

 Ireland has a low incidence of serious, violent crime.
-Petty crime, including bag snatching, smash and grab from cars and pickpocketing is common, particularly in city centres and areas frequented by tourists.
+Petty crime, including bag snatching, smash and grab from cars and public transport, and pickpocketing is common, particularly in city centres and areas frequented by tourists.
 Car theft is increasing, especially in Dublin, and rental cars are particularly targeted.
 Credit card fraud and ATM scams are becoming more common.
 If you are suspicious of any items that are stuck to ATMs or look unusual, do not use the machine.

 Money and valuables